-Yet, revenge never achieves this aim, and the reason is that punishing others for their wrongdoings doesn’t address what made those people want to hurt us in the first place.
+Yet, revenge never achieves this aim, and the reason for that is that punishing others for their wrongdoings doesn’t address what made them want to hurt us in the first place.
 Therefore, we can’t understand and help get rid of the root-causes of their aberrant behavior.

 So why do some people intentionally hurt other people?
 Because they themselves have been hurt a lot in the past, and violence has become their way of dealing with the cruel world they’ve been brought up in.
 They are not “bad” or “evil” — they’re just unfortunate to not have received plenty of love from their family and wider environment, and as a result haven’t learned to be loving towards those around them.